 EPA’s removal evaluation found contaminated soil eroding off of several remnant waste piles at the Site and being deposited further downstream.
 These waste piles are considered source areas of contamination.
 In addition, EPA found contaminated soil near the surface at the Treasure Mountain Junior High School which includes the adjacent recreation fields.

 EPA completed a time-critical removal action at the Treasure Mountain Junior High School and adjacent recreation fields in 2016.
 This removal action removed contaminated soil from the surface and restored the property to its full use.

 In 2017, United Park City Mines (UPCM), the owner of the source area properties, completed construction of erosion control features in Ontario Canyon, Empire Canyon, Upper Woodside Gulch and Thaynes Canyon in accordance with an Administrative Order on Consent.
 UPCM has failed to completely address erosion issues that occur during snowmelt runoff at Treasure Hollow and has not implemented an effective long-term plan to maintain erosion control in the source areas.

-On August 30, 2019, EPA took over work from UPCM in accordance with the Administrative Order on Consent in an effort to address continuing erosion at Treasure Hollow before adverse winter weather conditions prevent construction access to the location.
+On August 30, 2019, EPA took over Post-Removal Site Control work from UPCM in accordance with the Administrative Order on Consent.
+EPA addressed continuing erosion at Treasure Hollow before adverse winter weather conditions prevented construction access to the location.
 EPA is currently monitoring Site conditions and performing minor repairs as needed.